When we were getting our yard ready for spring, we took a trip to our local landscaping center to look at their plants.

 On their patio, they had an array of beautiful outdoor furniture.
 Eileen sat down at a picnic table she liked, looked at the price (a very high $450), and said to me, “I bet you could make this.”

-I nodded, thinking about all of the creative things Eileen does in the yard with our son, like having backyard picnics, bubble-making, and painting.
+I nodded, thinking about all of the creative things Eileen and our son do in our yard, like having backyard picnics, bubble-making, and painting.

-Having a picnic table in the middle of the backyard would be perfect.
+Having a DIY picnic table in the middle of the backyard would be perfect.

 Plus, I’m always up for a good woodworking project.